mitliagkas/mitliagkas.github.io/dl-theory-class.md

 Evaluation
 ----------
 - Class project on a research topic: 35%
-- Paper presentations: 15%
+- Paper presentations: 25%
 - Midterm exam: 15%
-- Quizzes: 15%
+- Quizzes: 20%
-- Scribing: 10%
-- Early-semester exam: 5%
 - Class participation: 5%

 Use this Latex [template](ift6085-2019/scribing_template.zip) for scribing.